 Tram service in Frankfurt

-Frankfurt plays host to an extremely efficient tram service.
-They usually operate at ground level and run bang through the middle of the streets.
-The number of stops along the route of the tram service is significantly more than that of the trains serving the city of Frankfurt.
-Visitors are likely to be in for a shock as they will be required to walk up to the middle of the road to either get on or off an approaching tram.
-While there is very little hamr in doing so, ensure all the oncoming traffic has stopped before making your move.
-Drivers are required by law to stop behind the line so as to give the tram passengers the rule of the road.
-Nevertheless, be wary of the reckless ones who are keen to take the law into their own hands.
-The trams make stops at each of the designated places so you need not ring the bell to grab the attention of the driver when you find your destination approaching.
+Frankfurt has a very efficient tram system.
+They usually operate at ground level and run down the middle of the streets.
+The number of stops along the tram route is significantly higher than the number of stops made by the city’s trains.
+Visitors are likely to be in for a shock as they have to walk to the middle of the road to either board or alight from an approaching tram.
+Although there is little danger in doing so, make sure that all oncoming traffic has stopped before making your move.

 Bus service in Frankfurt